3/5/2025

 Dr. Shankar Musunuri

-Chairman, CEO & Co-founder
+Chairman, CEO and Co-Founder

-Okay, the LLVA data we recently announced at the two-year durability, that's important, not only from payer perspective too.
+Okay, the LLVA data we... recently announced at the two-year durability that's important, not only from payer perspective too.
 So we'll definitely have three-year data at the time of filing next year.

 speaker

-Swayan Pakula Ramakant
+Swayam Pakula Ramakant

-Perfect, thanks for taking all my questions.
+Perfect.
+Thanks for taking all my questions.

 speaker